Teekoy

 Teekoy is a southern Indian village in the eastern part of Kottayam district in Kerala state.
 On 1 January 1962, it was established as a third grade gram panchayat.

 Teekoy is located 18 km east of the town Pala, and is 44 km north-east of the district capital Kottayam.
 It is between the towns of Vagamon, Poonjar, Erattupetta, and Thalanadu.
 The village is situated about 165 km north of the state capital, Thiruvananthapuram.

 Geography

 Teekoy has features of both midland countryside and the Malanad hill area.
 Teekoy as a village is medium-sized but as a panchayat is quite long.
 It covers many areas such as Aniyilappu, Mavadi, Vellikulam, Thalanad and Adukkom, stretching about 20 kilometres and reaching up to Vagamon, at about three thousand feet above sea level, for a total area of 10.5 sqmi.
 The place is known for its agriculture and landscape.
 It is full of hills and valleys in the middle of which flows the Meenachil River.

+Agriculture

+Agriculture forms the mainstay of Teekoy’s economy.
+The village is known for its rubber plantations; the first large-scale rubber plantation in India was established here.
+Most residents are farmers who cultivate rubber along with a variety of spices and other crops suited to the midland and highland terrain, including cardamom, ginger, black pepper, clove, nutmeg, turmeric, cashew, coconut and arecanut.
+A range of medicinal plants grown in the area have traditionally been used in home remedies.

+The hilly landscape, with its valleys and the Meenachil River, supports plantation-style cultivation.
+Rubber remains the dominant cash crop, while spice cultivation continues as an important secondary activity.